singh-man/books/crackingTheCoding/05_bitManipulation.md

 This is pretty good.
 It's O(b) time and O(b) memory, where b is the length of the sequence.

 > Be careful  with how you express the runtime.
 For example, if you say the runtime is O(n), what is n?
 It is not correct to say that this algorithm is O(value of the integer).
 This algorithm is O(number of bits).
-For this reason, when you have potential ambiguity in what n might mean, it's bestjust to not use n.
+For this reason, when you have potential ambiguity in what n might mean, it's best just to not use n.
 Then neither you nor your interviewer will be confused.
 Pick a different variable name.
-We used "b'; for the number of bits.
+We used "b", for the number of bits.
 Something logical works well.

 Can we do better?
 Recall the concept of Best Conceivable Runtime.
 The B.C.R. for this algorithm is O(b) (since we'll always have to read through the sequence), so we know we can't optimize the time.
 We can, however, reduce the memory usage.